 The art of the apology

 Apologies aren’t always easy.
-They don’t always come naturally, especially when someone doesn’t admit they’ve done anything wrong.
+They don’t necessarily come naturally, especially when someone doesn’t admit they’ve done anything wrong.

 Although these apologies might technically say you’re sorry, they don’t feel genuine.
 They can actually feel belittling or dismissive—which could push upset customers even further away.
 If you didn’t get a lot of negative backlash from your first mistake, a careless half-apology can grab even more negative attention.